holken1/deploying-r-on-cloud/shiny-on-ibm-cloud/README.md

 ![Creating a container registry](https://github.com/holken1/deploying-r-on-cloud/blob/master/shiny-on-ibm-cloud/img/Catalog%20-%20Container%20Registry.png?raw=true "Creating a container registry")

-Click "Getting Started" and walk through the steps that will have you installing some software on your workstation, create a "namespace" where your images will reside, and finally test it out using the Docker `hello-world` app to see that it's working.
+Click "Getting Started" and walk through the steps that will have you installing some software on your workstation, create a so called "namespace" where your images will reside, and finally test it out using the Docker `hello-world` app to see that it's working.

 Make note of the namespace you create as we will use it later.